kodi-community-addons/script.skin.helper.service/README.md

 ________________________________________________________________________________________________________

 ### Skin backup feature
 The script comes with a backup/restore feature.
-It supports backup of ALL skin settings including skin shortcuts (when script.skinshortcuts is used).
+It supports backup of ALL skin settings including skin shortcuts (when script.skinshortcuts is also used).

 - Backup all settings to file
 - Restore all settings from file
 - Reset the skin to default settings (wipe all settings)

-#####To backup the skin settings:
+#####To backup the skin settings (including any skinshortcuts shortcuts):
 ```
 RunScript(script.skin.helper.service,action=backup)
 ```